Microsoft/azure-docs.cs-cz/articles/cognitive-services/bing-visual-search/quickstarts/csharp.md

 ---
-title: 'Rychlý start: Získejte přehledy obrázků pomocí API REST pro vizuální vyhledávání Bingu aC#'
+title: 'Quickstart: Get image insights using the REST API and C# - Bing Visual Search'
 titleSuffix: Azure Cognitive Services
-description: Zjistěte, jak k nahrání obrázku do Visual API Bingu pro vyhledávání a získávat přehledy o něm.
+description: Learn how to upload an image to the Bing Visual Search API and get insights about it.
 services: cognitive-services
 author: swhite-msft
 manager: nitinme